lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * When a Public Key Infrastructure (PKI) is used with certificates, the trust anchor is a Certification Authority (CA) certificate, and the identity is the subject whose unique name (e.g., a domain name, NAI, or EUI) is included in the endpoint's certificate.
 In order to run EDHOC each party needs at least one CA public key certificate, or just the public key, and a specific identity or set of identities it is allowed to communicate with.
 Only validated public-key certificates with an allowed subject name, as specified by the application, are to be accepted.
 EDHOC provides proof that the other party possesses the private authentication key corresponding to the public authentication key in its certificate.
 The certification path provides proof that the subject of the certificate owns the public key in the certificate.

-* Similarly, when a PKI is used with CWTs, each party needs to have a trusted third party public key as trust anchor to verify the end-entity CWTs, and a specific identity or set of identities in the 'sub' (subject) claim of the CWT to determine if it is allowed to communicate with.
+* Similarly, when a PKI is used with CWTs, each party needs to have a trusted third party public key as trust anchor to verify the end-entity CWTs, and a specific identity or set of identities to verify the 'sub' (subject) claim of the CWT.
 The trusted third party public key can, e.g., be stored in a self-signed CWT or in a CCS.

 * When PKI is not used (CCS, self-signed certificate/CWT), the trust anchor is the authentication key of the other party.
 In this case, the identity is typically directly associated to the authentication key of the other party.
 For example, the name of the subject may be a canonical representation of the public key.
 Alternatively, if identities can be expressed in the form of unique subject names assigned to public keys, then a binding to identity can be achieved by including both public key and associated subject name in the protocol message computation: CRED_I or CRED_R may be a self-signed certificate/CWT or CCS containing the authentication key and the subject name, see {{auth-cred}}.
 In order to run EDHOC, each endpoint needs a specific authentication key/unique associated subject name, or a set of public authentication keys/unique associated subject names, which it is allowed to communicate with.
 EDHOC provides the proof that the other party possesses the private authentication key corresponding to the public authentication key.